BIBLE PASSAGE:

 to approach speaking out for the Lord.
 Paul explains to us that our

 attitude should be one of humility.
-We shouldn’t be trying to say
+We shouldn’t be trying to think

-profound things in an effort to show how wise and smart we are.
-We
+of profound things to say to show others how wise and smart we are.

-should be focused on speaking about the Lord and not on trying to
+We should be focused on speaking about the Lord and not on trying

 The question we may have is,